The Nigerian Music Register (1920s-1960s)

 Kensedeobong Okosun

-Kensedeobong Okosun (M.A Bielefeld University) is a music enthusiast, music researcher, music journalist, vocalist and an author.
+Kensedeobong Okosun (M.A Bielefeld University) is a music enthusiast, music researcher, music journalist with expertise in music selection & planning, vocalist and an author.
 Her academic article “Sisterhood and Soul Music as expressions of Black Power” is featured in the edited volume, Black Power in Hemispheric Perspective (Raussert & Steinitz, eds, 2022).
-She has reviewed Dorothea Gail’s Weird American Music (2019).
-Her article on Nigerian music has also been published on Nigeria’s news daily, The Sun Newsonline.
+She has reviewed Dorothea Gail’s Weird American Music for the Forum for Interamerican Research (fiar, 2019).
+Her literary review on Nigerian music titled “Nigerians and their Music” has been published on the Nigerian news platform Sun News Online, while her article “Remembering Victor Uwaifo, “Guitar Boy” and the quest to meet Mami Wata” graced The Nigerian Observer.

 Kensedeobong’s blog highlights music’s interconnectivity with society and comprises personal music experiences, researched information, concept playlists for multiple themes, etc.